-Commons artifacts in IHC
+Commons artifacts in immunohistochemistry

 Nonspecific binding refers to the binding of the antibody, either the primary or the secondary antibody, to something else in the tissue than its designated target, such as other proteins or different epitopes in the target protein.

-IHC troubleshooting: how do I solve my case?
+Immunohistochemistry troubleshooting: how do I solve my case?

 I love and admire the uncompromising detective work of collecting clues that’s always central to a criminal investigation.
 Crime scene investigation is the meeting point of science, logic, and rigorous protocols.
-Observe, record findings, interview suspects, gather facts and evidence related to suspects.
-And you could claim that identifying the source of error in IHC staining is an identical exercise.
+Observe, record findings, interview suspects, and gather facts and evidence related to suspects.
+And you could claim that identifying the source of error in immunohistochemical staining is an identical exercise.